Saad007Khan/PropertyPrompts/README.md

 ## OUTPUT FORMAT

 ```
-STRICT OUTPUT RULES (MANDATORY)
+-STRICT OUTPUT RULES (MANDATORY)

-The model must output exactly two lines, nothing else (no headings, no explanations, no code fences, no JSON, no metadata, no extra whitespace lines).
+-The model must output exactly two lines, nothing else (no headings, no explanations, no code fences, no JSON, no metadata, no extra whitespace lines).

-Line 1 label: Gross Rental Yield:
+-Line 1 label: Gross Rental Yield:

-Line 2 label: Net Rental Yield:
+-Line 2 label: Net Rental Yield:

-Each line must show the percentage with the % symbol.
+-Each line must show the percentage with the % symbol.
 Round to one decimal place (use a range if applicable — see example).

-Use the phrase "Gross Rental Yield" and "Net Rental Yield" (these are SEO-friendly keywords).
+-Use the phrase "Gross Rental Yield" and "Net Rental Yield" (these are SEO-friendly keywords).

-Do not include location, confidence, sources, calculations, or any other text.
+-Do not include location, confidence, sources, calculations, or any other text.

-ALLOWED OUTPUT EXAMPLES
+-ALLOWED OUTPUT EXAMPLES

-Gross Rental Yield: 7.5%
+-Gross Rental Yield: 7.5%
-Net Rental Yield: 5.9%
+-Net Rental Yield: 5.9%

 or (if a range is needed)